char502/Portfolio-Page/README.md

  - Used git to move non-redux branch into it's own repo
 ---
 ## 5. Wikipedia Viewer
- - used vanilla javascript to access searches to the Wikipedia API
+ - Used vanilla javascript to access searches to the Wikipedia API
- - used 'fetch' to access data returned from user entered search term
+ - Used 'fetch' to access data returned from user entered search term
  - Project files regularly updated on github as page being built
 ---
 ## 4. Weather App